 My experience with Channels

-Channels (and making those channels target-able for Ad Placements) caused a significant rise in my AdSense earnings across the board.
+Custom Channels (and making those channels targetable for Ad Placements) caused a significant rise in my AdSense earnings across the board.
 Your mileage may vary.
 And there is more than enough data provided for you to draw conclusions from your tests.

 When AdSense first met with me to discuss increasing the overall AdSense performance on my group of sites, they suggested to me that I enable my ad units to show both text OR graphical ads.
 They explained that (also published on the AdSense site):

 “Because CPM ads compete against CPC ads in the AdWords auction, we’ll always choose the highest-performing ad for your page.
-If an advertiser wants to specifically target your site, they will need to bid high enough to beat out the CPC ads that are already in the auction in order to show up on your page.”
+If an advertiser wants to target your site specifically, they will need to bid high enough to beat out the CPC ads that are already in the auction in order to show up on your page.”

-Bottom line is that allowing both in the same unit can potentially push the bids for your site Channels up higher.
-I say potentially because in my experience, that hasn’t been the case with every site.
-But, it has been the case with enough of them that I definitely recommend you give it a try.
+Bottom line is that allowing both in the same unit can potentially push the bids for your site Custom Channels up higher.
+I say potentially because, in my experience, that hasn’t been the case with every site.
+But, it has been the case with enough of them that I recommend you give it a try.

 Pump up your AdSense knowledge